Free Your Mind (song): Music video and other notable performances

-The song is known for its innovative, award-winning music video, directed by Mark Romanek with production design by Nigel Phelps and art direction by Brad Hartmaier.
-On March 21, 1992, En Vogue performed "Free Your Mind" on Saturday Night Live for the first time to a positive reception.

-On January 21, 1993, En Vogue performed the song on a sixth-season episode of the NBC sitcom A Different World, where they guest-starred as Vernon Gaines' nieces.
-It was certified gold by the Recording Industry Association of America in late 1992.
-It is one of several songs to feature all four members of the group on lead vocals.

-Janet Jackson included the video in the Countdown of her twenty-five favorite videos of all-time at number eleven.
+The song is known for its innovative, award-winning music video, directed by American director Mark Romanek with production design by Nigel Phelps and art direction by Brad Hartmaier.
+On March 21, 1992, En Vogue performed "Free Your Mind" on Saturday Night Live.
+On January 21, 1993, En Vogue performed the song on a sixth-season episode of the NBC sitcom A Different World, where they guest-starred as Vernon Gaines' (Lou Myers) nieces.
+It is one of several songs to feature all four members of the group, Dawn Robinson, Terry Ellis, Cindy Herron and Maxine Jones, on lead vocals.
+Janet Jackson included the video in her BET countdown of her 25 favorite videos of all-time at number 11.